nicolaka/vso-sidecar/README.md

-# Deploying VSP + Sidecar on Openshift/K8s
+# Deploying VSO + Sidecar on Openshift/K8s

-0. Ensure that the kubernetes cluster has no previos deployments of vault or VSO, including no pods, secrets, clusterroles, clusterrolebindings..etc and en
+0. Ensure that the kubernetes cluster has no previos deployments of vault or VSO, including no pods, secrets, clusterroles, clusterrolebindings..etc

 1. Create a kubernetes namespace